Ohio State Buckeyes football: Michigan

+62–51–6 through the 2024 season.
+This rivalry is considered to be Buckeyes' biggest rivalry.
+All the appearances of the letter M in Ohio Stadium are crossed out with red tape.
+Halftime shows during OSU games often feature something bad happening to the Michigan logo.

 Penn State

 When Penn State was added to the Big Ten conference football play in 1993, every member was given two designated rivals, teams to be played every year, with the other conference teams rotated out of the schedule at regular intervals.
 For geographic convenience, the Big Ten named Penn State as Ohio State's new designated rival in addition to Michigan.
-Ohio States leads the series 24–14 through the 2022 season.
+Ohio State leads the series 25–14 through the 2024 season.

 Coaches

 The Buckeyes have had 24 head coaches in their 121-year history.

-Of the team's eight national championships to date, Woody Hayes won five, with Paul Brown, Jim Tressel, and Urban Meyer each having one.
+Of the team's nine national championships to date, Woody Hayes won five, with Paul Brown, Jim Tressel, Urban Meyer, and Ryan Day each having one.